 We're here to help

-We understand that losing a loved one can be one of the most difficult times in your life.
-And we know you probably have a lot to sort out.
+We understand that losing someone can be one of the most difficult times in your life.
 We're here to make applying for their death benefit as straightforward as possible.

 What's a death benefit?